 Kenjutsu is the Japanese art of the sword.
 It is one of the four central martial arts (bujutsu) of Japan.
-The two main skills concerning the sword are kenjutsu and iaijutsu.
+The two primary skills concerning the sword are kenjutsu and iaijutsu.
 Ken 剣 sword, jutsu 術 art/technique.
 Originally kenjutsu was simply the arts of the sword.
 Over time, however, iaijutsu was developed as an adjunct to the general techniques of sword combat.
 Commonly kenjutsu refers to the art of the sword with the sword already deployed outside of the saya (sheath), and iaijutsu relates to techniques where the sword starts from in the saya.

 The Basic Idea Of Kenjutsu

 The sword has always been important to the Japanese warrior.
 It is after all one of the three sacred treasures (Mikusa no Kamudakara) of Japan.
-The three imperial regalias are the mirror, representing wisdom, the jewel for compassion and the sword for valor.
+The three imperial regalias are the mirror, representing wisdom, the jewel for compassion, and the sword for valor.

 The sword saw its use in a limited function early in the warrior's career on the battlefield.
 The arts of the sword were slightly overshadowed by the arts of horsemanship and the bow and arrow.